thomas-keller/thomas-keller.github.io/_posts/articles/2016-06-25-I-analyzed-evolution-2016-twitter-and-you-can-too-for-other-conferences.md

 # Getting tweets, streaming (setup beforehand, all relevant tweets) or search (last 7 days, not exhaustive)

 As the head outlines, there are two main ways to collect tweets.
-The streaming API any broadcast tweets that contain a word in the filter list.
+The streaming API collects any broadcast tweets that contain a word in the filter list.
 This makes it easy it filter for events with unique hashtags, as in my case for Evolution 16 which used #evol16.
-The [previous post](http://thomas-keller.github.io/articles/using-streamr-tidytext-to-conferences-with-twitter/) lays out how to set up a stream pretty pretty I feel.
+The [previous post](http://thomas-keller.github.io/articles/using-streamr-tidytext-to-conferences-with-twitter/) lays out how to set up a stream pretty clearly I feel.
 However, having got back from Evolution, I now realize that was only about 15 thousand tweets and maybe not actually needing the streaming infrastructure.
 Streaming insures you won't lose tweets, but doing a search after the conference might be easier some times.
 See [this website](http://www.r-bloggers.com/playing-with-twitter-data/) for details, it's pretty good.

 # Making those sweet figures